feng-li/spark-on-slurm/README.md

 bash start_spark_standalone_on_slurm.sh
 ```

-This script firstly writes the `spark-defaults.conf` file with the first Slurm node as the master and write a `workers` file with other nodes as workers.
+This script firstly writes the `spark-defaults.conf` file with the first allocated Slurm node as the master and writes a `workers` file with other nodes as workers.
 And then start the server.